 The Tab M10 is developed by Lenovo, a brand widely-known for its affordable, yet extremely powerful, devices.
 In a few words, the M10 competes with Samsung S7 reviewed above for the best android tablet for lightroom and photoshop.

 For those of you that frequently edit photos with the Android version of Adobe Lightroom this is a very smart choice.
+Optionally, the Lenovo Thinkpad or Ideapad also work as 2-in-1 alternatives if you want more processing power.

 The only downside to keep in mind – Using android means you can’t run the PC versions of certain editing softwares.
 Make sure you check the softwares you use are compatible.
 Android can run Lightroom, Snapseed and photoshop Express as an alternative.